-- A wide range of music opportunities including a choir and individual tuition for a wide variety of musical instruments.
+- A wide range of music opportunities including a Musical Theatre group, the Howbridge Choir and individual tuition for a wide variety of musical instruments.
 Children are able to share their musical successes by performing in various concerts and venues in Witham.

 - Regular themed learning days or weeks.
-These have recently included Science Day, World Book Day and International Week.
+These have recently included BBC Ten Pieces Week, World Book Day and Global Awareness Day.

 - Annual School Council Elections to help the children to understand the democratic process.

 In addition to this we are committed to developing children’s independence skills, understanding of responsibility and communication skills.
-We therefore plan many opportunities for children to develop these life skills so that they leave the school confident and articulate.
+We therefore plan many opportunities for children to develop these life skills.
 Some of these include:

 - Class assemblies where the children present some aspect of their recent learning to their parents and the rest of the school